pi-lar/neuropil/doc/source/protocol.token.rst

    - you implement a callback that is able to properly authenticate peers (e.g. using MerkleTree / Secure Remote Password / Shamirs shared secret schemes / ...)
-   - you forward the recieved token to do the authn work for your node: either to your own realm, or to the realm set in the message intent, or you ask the partner fingerprint contained in the token whether the identity is really known
+   - you forward the received token to do the authn work for your node: either to your own realm, or to the realm set in the message intent, or you ask the partner fingerprint contained in the token whether the identity is really known
-   - you do some sort of out-of-band deployment for know public idenity tokens. you could even use neuropil itself to inject a trusted public identity token into a device.
+   - you do some sort of out-of-band deployment for know public identity tokens. you could even use neuropil itself to inject a trusted public identity token into a device.

-Once you know, that the recieved peer is the correct one, you do the second step and authorize the message exchange.
+Once you know, that the received peer is the correct one, you do the second step and authorize the message exchange.
-Again you have the three options above with the follwoing restriction to the second choice:
+Again you have the three options above with the following restriction to the second choice:

-   - you forward the recieved token to do the authz work for your node to your own realm
+   - you forward the received token to do the authz work for your node to your own realm

 PKI / Web of trust / zero knowledge setups
 ******************************************

 Sometimes it is desirable to choose a pki setup for the tokens that you use.
-For this case the issuer field of the token strutcure can be used.
+For this case the issuer field of the token structure can be used.
 It indicates whether a token has been signed by another party.
 There is no pre-defined setup for this kind of , but the usual setup as you know it from certificates is required.
 Especially you will have to add your signature token to the attributes of an identity token.